A general identity for umbral operators and a special subclass: A special class of umbral operators

+Note that the set of solutions is closed under inversion, that is, if $g$ is a solution of \cref{e:funcEq}, then its compositional inverse $g^{-1}$ also satisfies an equation of the form \cref{e:funcEq}, for suitable choices of $u$ and $v$.

 For $a\in\C$, let $E^a$ be the shift operator defined by $E^a p(x) = p(x+a)$ for a polynomial $p$.
 We recall that an operator $U$ is said to be shift-invariant whenever it commutes with $E^a$ for all $a$.
-Shift-invariance is equivalent to the existence of a formal power series $\tilde U$ such that $\tilde U(D) = U$ \cite{rota1973,beauduin2024}, so $Q$ is an example of such an operator.
+Shift-invariance is equivalent to the existence of a formal power series $\tilde U$ such that $\tilde U(D) = U$ \cite{rota1973,beauduin2024}, so by definition (\ref{e:Q}), $Q$ is an example of such an operator.

-\begin{theorem} Let $\phi$ be an umbral operator with the associated delta operator $Q$. $\phi$ satisfies, for some shift-invariant operators $U, V$, the commutation identity \textup{(\ref{e:special})} if and only if $Q$ has of one of the forms listed in \cref{e:table2} below.
-In addition, we give the possible expressions for $U$ and $V$ :
+\begin{theorem} Let $\phi$ be an umbral operator with the associated delta operator $Q$. $\phi$ satisfies, for some shift-invariant operators $U, V$, the commutation identity \textup{(\ref{e:special})} if and only if $Q$ has one of the forms listed in \cref{e:table2} below.
+The corresponding choices of $U$ and $V$ are also listed.

 provided $a, b, c \neq 0$, and where $A$ is a shift-invariant invertible operator. \end{theorem}